HSF/hsf.github.io/_gsocblogs/2022/blog_ROOT_Neelshah.md

 #### 2) Fixed some spelling Errors and indentation issues in the operators.

-There were some speling errors and indentation issues in some operators like Pool, Conv, Reshape, Slice, Batch Normalization, Add and Gemm.
+There were some spelling errors and indentation issues in some operators like Pool, Conv, Reshape, Slice, Batch Normalization, Add and Gemm.
 I fixed them in these 2 PRs.

 - **PR Status**:-